OtavioPompolini/lazyhttp/README.md

 # Project Postman

 ## Known issues
+    - Stop closing aplication when fail to parse request or request fail
     - Losing last response when editing a request
     - When saving a request its adding empty lines at the end
     - when saving a request its removing 1 empty line at the beggining